aeon-engine/libaeon/README.md

 - No CamelCase.
 Variables and types must be named_like_this.
 - 120 character maximum line length.
 - No compiler or static analysis warnings.
 Ever.
+- Use the SOLID principles.
+[Free your functions](https://www.youtube.com/watch?v=WLDT1lDOsb4).